 Every day, the death of some scene, and the straggling beginnings of another.

-Send us an email at email@example.com to express interest before the 10th of July, 2018.
-The final submissions will be due early-August.
+Send us an email at email@example.com to express interest before the 25th of January, 2019.
+The final submissions will be by the 20th February 2019.

 There are FOUR formats in which you can submit work;

 1 x image OR